How to Form a Nonprofit Corporation in California

 Making Money From Related Activities

 Many nonprofits make money while they further the goals of the organization.
 The nonprofit can use this tax-exempt revenue to pay for operating expenses (including reasonable salaries) and to further its nonprofit purposes.
-For example, an organization dedicated to the identification and preservation of shore birds might advertise a bird-watching and counting hike for which they charge a fee; the group could then use the proceeds to fund their bird rescue operations.
+For example, an organization dedicated to the identification and preservation of shore birds might advertise a bird-watching and -counting hike for which they charge a fee; the group could then use the proceeds to fund their bird rescue operations.
 What it cannot do with the money, however, is distribute it for the benefit of officers, directors, or employees of the corporation (as the payment of a patronage dividend, for example).

-Friends of the Library, Inc., is a 501(c)(3) nonprofit organized to encourage literary appreciation in the community and to raise money for the support and improvement of the public library.
+Example: Friends of the Library, Inc., is a 501(c)(3) nonprofit organized to encourage literary appreciation in the community and to raise money for the support and improvement of the public library.
 It makes a profit from its sold-out lecture series featuring famous authors and from its annual sale of donated books.
 Friends can use this tax-exempt profit for its own operating expenses, including salaries for officers and employees, or to benefit the library.

 Making Money From Unrelated Activities (Unrelated Income)

 Nonprofits can also make money in ways unrelated to their nonprofit purpose.
 Often this income is essential to the survival of the nonprofit group.
 This unrelated income, however, is usually taxed as unrelated business income under state and federal corporate income tax rules.
 While earning money this way is permissible, it’s best not to let unrelated business activities reach the point where you start to look more like a for-profit business than a nonprofit one.
-This can happen if the unrelated income-generating activities are absorbing a substantial amount of staff time, requiring additional paid staff or volunteers, or producing more income than your exempt-purpose activities.
-If the unrelated revenue or activities of your tax-exempt nonprofit reach a substantial level, the IRS can decide to revoke the group’s 501(c)(3) tax-exemption—a result your nonprofit will no doubt wish to avoid.
+This can happen if the unrelated income-generating activities are absorbing a substantial amount of staff time, requiring additional paid staff, or producing more income than your exempt-purpose activities.
+If the unrelated revenue or activities of your tax-exempt nonprofit reach a substantial level, the IRS can decide to revoke the group’s 501(c)(3) tax exemption—a result your nonprofit will no doubt wish to avoid.

-Many thousands of books are donated to Friends of the Library for its annual book sale, one of its major fundraising events.
+Example: Many thousands of books are donated to Friends of the Library for its annual book sale, one of its major fundraising events.
 Although the sale is always highly successful, thousands of books are left over.
 Friends decides to sell the more valuable books by advertising in the rare and out-of-print books classified sections in various magazines.
 The response is overwhelming; soon, there are six employees cataloging books.
 In addition, Friends begins a business purchasing books from other dealers and reselling them to the public.
 Such a situation could attract attention from the IRS and prompt it to reconsider Friends’ 501(c)(3) tax-exempt status.